Syrian rescuers give OPCW team locations of suspected attack graves

 “We have handed to the fact-finding mission of the OPCW all the information we gathered about the chemical attack, including the exact burial place of the victims,” Saleh, who is based in Turkey, told Reuters via a messaging service.

-The suspected chemical attack killed dozens of people in Douma, medical relief organizations say.
+The suspected chemical attack killed dozens of people in Douma, medical relief organisations say.
 Jaish al-Islam, which controlled the town, agreed to withdraw soon afterwards, attributing the decision to the attack.

 The OPCW team will seek evidence from soil samples, interviews with witnesses, blood, urine or tissue samples from victims and weapon parts.
 But, more than a week after the suspected attack, hard evidence might be hard to trace.